Naotsun19B/GraphPrinter/README.md

 ## Installation

 Put the Plugins/GraphPrinter folder in your project's Plugins folder.
+Or install from the [marketplace](https://www.unrealengine.com/marketplace/en/product/graph-printer).

 ## Usage